Jamie3213/blog/site/app/content/posts/aws-blog.md

 }
 ```

-Here, we've assigned our `primary_bucket` resource the `public-read` Access Control List ([ACL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html)) as well as an IAM policy stored in a `policies` sub-folder defined as:
+Here, we've assigned our `primary_bucket` an IAM policy stored in the `policies` sub-folder which allows anonymous public read access to all bucket objects (you can read more about policy definitions in the [documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html)):

 ```json
 {